-You take the theory online in the first three lessons.
-In lesson four, you train yourself and your dog, step by step until reaching your goal.
-Do not begin practicing before lesson four.
-Join the course forum to pose questions or see posted answers to previous inquiries.
+This course is a mixed one where theory and practice walk hand in hand.
+You take the theory online, and once you feel you can do it, you practice with your chosen animal.
+Read the theory first.
+Join the course forum on Daybook to pose questions or see posted answers to previous inquiries.
 While you take the practical part of this course, we will assign you a qualified tutor to guide you, one-on-one, either on-site or by video conferencing.

-If you have the possibility, we would recommend you strongly to enlist in one of the practical workshops that Professor Abrantes occasionally gives all around the world.
-As an EI student registered for this course, you’ll get a 75% discount on any price asked by the event organizer.
+If you have the possibility, we strongly recommend you enlist in one of the practical workshops Professor Abrantes occasionally gives worldwide.
+As an EI student registered for this course, you’ll get a 75% discount on any fee asked by the event organizer.